awsdocs/amazon-pinpoint-developer-guide/doc-source/tutorials-importing-data-lambda-function-process-incoming.md

-# Step 5: Create the Lambda Function That Processes the Incoming Records<a name="tutorials-importing-data-lambda-function-process-incoming"></a>
+# Step 5: Create the Lambda function that processes the incoming records<a name="tutorials-importing-data-lambda-function-process-incoming"></a>

 The next Lambda function that you create processes the records in the incoming files that were created by the function that you created in [Step 4](tutorials-importing-data-lambda-function-input-split.md)\.
 Specifically, it does the following things:
 + Changes the headers in the incoming file to values that Amazon Pinpoint expects to see\.